 Presently, my quest is to try to capture this in two dimensional form, and the technique of glazing in oil paint seems to suit the subject matter and my temperament.
 This slow layering of color seems to correspond to the patina of living that inexorably descends upon a particular place.
 Glazing is a painting method that allows me time for careful thought and introspection.

 Compositionally, the way material things have been left behind is of key importance to me.
 The way a piece of furniture sits in a room, the way an empty shelf protrudes from a wall, these things bear testimony to the people who have moved on.
 The mute objects are not really silent.

 I have taken a circuitous route to art.
 I grew up around artistic uncles, aunts, and cousins in the New York/New Jersey area.
 My high school art teacher, Lawrence Schroth, was a wonderful teacher and artist and an encouraging mentor.
 Traveling out west to Flagstaff, Arizona I majored in commercial art, but soon switched to the study of english and history.
 With the gentle persistence of my wife I finally found my way back to drawing and painting after a fifteen-year hiatus.

 At first, I was attracted to the color and directness of pastels, and I immediately took to the medium.
 After my initial exposure to pastels with Tony Ortega at the Art Students League of Denver, I took workshops with Bruce Gomez, Molly Davis, and Mark Nelson.
 Now painting in oil, I concentrate on interior scenes and more symbolic landscapes.

-Please visit me at my working studio in the Lo-Hi district of Denver at 1520 W. 37th Ave, but please call ahead.
+Please visit me at my working studio in the RiNo Art District at 4701 National Western Dr. #101A, Denver, CO 80216, but please call ahead.

 For a good explanation of my artistic thought process, please read the interview in The Denver Dart on my Links page.